remix-run/remix/docs/api/remix.md

 ## Session Gotchas

 Because of nested routes, multiple loaders can be called to construct a single page.
-When using `session.flash()` or `session.unset()`, you
+When using `session.flash()` or `session.unset()`, you need to be sure no other loaders in the request are going to want to read that, otherwise you'll get race conditions.
+Typically if you're using flash, you'll want to have a single loader read it, if another loader wants a flash message, use a different key for that loader.

 ## `createSession`